varnishcache/varnish-cache/doc/sphinx/users-guide/params.rst

 Varnish Cache has a set of parameter that affect its behaviour and performance.
-Most of these parameters can be set on the Varnish command line (through varnishadm) useing the param.set keyword.
+Most of these parameters can be set on the Varnish command line (through varnishadm) using the param.set keyword.

 Some parameters can, for security purposes be read only using the "-r" command line switch to varnishd.